Folajim1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this dir is for shell permissions
+this dir is for shell permissions only at ALX